danielharrell/does_music_move/does_music_move.md

 Yet for all its resemblance to this flight, the motion we hear in music is different, and paradoxical.
 In the rise and fall of a melody, for example, what I hear is a motion from one note of the melody to the next, as if from one place to the next.
-But then there would seem to be nothing in the melody itself that moves, like the bird that  since each of its notes is a place through which it moves.what exactly is flfoving* in the melody, through each unmoving note in turn, that corresponds to the bird in its flight?
-And for that matter, in what sense is there indeed a *moving* through each note in turn, that corresponds to the bird's flight through each place in turn?
-For we call the bird's flight a motion, presumably, because it is carried from place to place by its flight continuously, we see its continuity: the bird is not only found in different places at different times, but visibly *carried* there by its flight, through every place between.
+But then what exactly is *moving* in the melody itself, through each of its unmoving notes in turn, that corresponds to the bird in its flight?
+And this flight is continuous in being motion: the bird is not simply found in different places at different times; it is also seen to move continuously from place to place, through every place between.
 But the melody, by contrast, is carried from note to note discretely, without having to travel audibly through every note between.
 But then it becomes hard even to say how there is a *moving* through each note in turn, much less what it *is* that might be moving.
+And for that matter, in what sense is there indeed a *moving* through each note in turn, that corresponds to the bird's flight through each place in turn?
 We can trace the rise and fall of a melody with our hand---as if to conduct it---yet there is nothing that corresponds to our hand in the melody we hear, or more generally, to